EOxServer/eoxserver/docs/sphinx/en/rfc/policies.rst

 * from POSTPONED to PENDING or via VOTING ACTIVE to ACCEPTED, REJECTED, OBSOLETE

 Creation of RFCs
 ----------------

 Any one who has write access to the EOxServer SVN may submit an RFC.
 It shall obey to the rules of the :doc:`howto`.
 The initial status of the RFC is IN PREPARATION, lest the authors deem it to be mature for discussion from the start, in which case they may submit it as PENDING.
+The RFC shall be assign the next possible consecutive number.

-When beginning work on an RFC the authors shall inform the chairman.
+When beginning work on an RFC the authors shall inform the PSC chair.
-The chairman shall assign an RFC number.

 As long as the RFC is IN PREPARATION or PENDING, only the authors of the RFC shall edit it.
 Anyone else who wants to contribute to the document